Skip Navigation Tag der Via Sacra am 07.09.2024

 Travel without borders

-The Via Sacra - or holy road - is a pilgrimage route that connects 20 stations in Germany, the Czech Republic and Poland along existing roads and paths.
-It links outstanding sacred buildings and art treasures in the border triangle.
-With its Saxon, Bohemian, Silesian and Sorbian roots, this region has a varied history characterized by the coexistence of different cultures.
+The Via Sacra, also known as the Holy Road, is a pilgrimage route that connects 20 stations in Germany, the Czech Republic and Poland along existing roads and paths.
+It links outstanding sacred buildings and art treasures in the border triangle, which has a rich and varied history due to its Saxon, Bohemian, Silesian and Sorbian roots, characterized by the coexistence of different cultures.

-As a pilgrim on the Via Sacra, you embark on a journey through the centuries along religious sites and surrounded by a unique diversity of nature.
-But visiting places of silence and faith is not just about tracing their history.
-It also promotes mindfulness and awareness of one's own feelings, allowing you to take a break from everyday life in the here and now.
+As a pilgrim on the Via Sacra, you embark on a journey through the centuries along religious sites and through a unique diversity of nature.
+Visiting these places of silence and faith not only allows you to experience history, but also promotes mindfulness and awareness of your own feelings, allowing you to take a break from everyday life in the here and now.

 The stations of the Via Sacra include